The award-winning team at GGLO, a collaborative design firm, seeks a Senior Urban Designer.

 Experience with zoning analysis, the entitlement process, and public involvement.

 Advanced professional degree in either architecture, landscape architecture, or urban design.
-Candidates with degrees in Urban Planning will be considered only if work samples demonstrate experience in design at a conceptual and schematic level.
+Candidates with degrees in Urban Planning will be considered only if work samples demonstrate experience in large-scale physical design at conceptual and schematic levels.

-Significant domestic experience with public and private sectors in the Pacific Northwest.
-The same experience in Southern California is beneficial.
+Experience with public and private sectors in the Pacific Northwest, Mountain West, and/or Southern California is beneficial.

 Ability and interest in representing design concepts at the city block and campus scale with strong interest in urban design and integrating urban form, streetscapes, open space, and circulation.

-Demonstrated interpersonal, team leadership and organizational skills along with strong project management skills, including significant experience designing and leading public processes and demonstrated negotiation and consensus building skills.
+Demonstrated interpersonal, team leadership and organizational skills, including significant experience designing and leading public processes and demonstrated negotiation and consensus building skills.

 Ability to communicate complex and controversial issues effectively, both orally and in writing with the public, boards and City Council, City personnel, other agencies or community groups.